yem82/high-street-kicks/README.md

 ```
 As a user,
-So that I can find new trainers,
+So that I can find new trainers to buy,
 I'd like to see a selection of shoes.
 ```
 ```